fernandodestefani/pythonprojects-bootcamp-angela/Hirst Painting/README.md

 # Hirst Painting Simulator

 This Hirst Painting Simulator utilizes the Turtle graphics library to create a vibrant artwork inspired by Damien Hirst's famous spot paintings.
 Developed with an interactive interface, this script showcases the beauty of generative art using random colors.
+It was was developed during Angela Yu's "100 Days of Code" bootcamp.

 ## How to Create Your Own Masterpiece